dataresearchcenter/followthemoney/README.md

 ## Releasing

-We release a lot of version of `followthemoney` because even small changes to the code base require a pypi release to begin being used in `aleph`.
+We release a lot of version of `followthemoney` because even small changes to the code base require a pypi release to begin being used in downstream applications.
 To this end, here's the steps for making a release:

 ```bash
 git pull --rebase